Volume 82, Number 4 (Fall Issue):

 Utah’s history is more diverse than you think!
-Check out the Fall 2013 issue of the Utah Historical Quarterly to learn more about early politics and newspaper, the Titanic, Utah’s hand in the Harlem Renaissance, and the military in Monticello.
+Check out the Fall 2014 issue of the Utah Historical Quarterly to learn more about where Utah has been, and how we’ve come to where we are today.
 Join the Historical Society for your own copy.

 IN THIS ISSUE

 A “Distinction between Mormons and Americans”: Mormon Indian Missionaries, Federal Indian Policy, and the Utah War

 A Long Course of the Most Inhuman Cruelty: The Abuse and Murder of Isaac Whitehouse

 By Noel A. Carmack